EasyUni logo

 The key difference between Foundation and Diploma in Malaysia is that Foundation is a one-year pre-university course that leads to a degree, while Diploma is a standalone qualification that can lead to either work or further study.
 Foundation courses are offered by private universities and usually not transferable.
 Diplomas are more practical and last 2–2.5 years.

 The best pre-university programme after SPM depends on your goals, results, and budget.
-For public university pathways, STPM, Asasi, or Matriculation are ideal.
-If you plan to study abroad, A-Levels, IB, or ADTP may be better.
+If you plan to study abroad, A-Levels or IB may be better.
 Foundation programmes are a good choice if you already know your degree and preferred private university in Malaysia.

 Kickstart your education in Malaysia